 Section G: Budget Justification, Existing Resources, Other Support.
 You must provide a narrative justification of the items included in your proposed budget, as well as a description of existing resources and other support you expect to receive for the proposed project.
-Be sure to show that no more than 15% of the total grant award will be used for infrastructure development, if necessary, and that no more than 20% of the total grant award will be used for data collection and performance assessment.
+Be sure to show that no more than 25% of the total grant award will be used for infrastructure development, if necessary, that no more than 20% of the total grant award will be used for data collection and performance assessment, and that no less than 10% of the total grant award will be used for wellness-related education and programming activities.
 An illustration of a budget and narrative justification is included in Appendix H of this document.